Connect to share and comment

 America's wealthiest metropolitan area is also one of the country's least equal.

-is crime on both sides of this county, the nature of lawbreaking seems different in Greenwich, where a series of high-profile white collar crimes have been in the news.
+the nature of lawbreaking seems different in Greenwich, where a series of high-profile white collar crimes have been in the news.

 Steven A. Cohen, founder of SAC Capital Advisors, is facing multiple insider trading investigations into his $14 billion fund.
 Or his neighbor, Walter Noel, founder of a hedge fund, Fairfield Greenwich Group, that was the largest single beneficiary of the infamous Bernie Madoff fraud.
 It’s a good bet some sleep was lost at the $10.8 million mansion of Dick Fuld, former CEO of Lehman Brothers.

 But for high-priced defense attorneys, a membership at the Greenwich Country Club and getaways to St. Bart’s can take the sting out of such things.
 For the residents of Bridgeport’s Eastside, escape is not so easy.

 The Gatsby Effect